US: Initial Jobless Claims increased more than expected last week

-Further details of the publication revealed that the advance seasonally adjusted insured unemployment rate was 1.2% (from 1.3%) and the 4-week moving average stood at 212.25, a decrease of 3.750K from the previous week's revised average.
+Further details of the publication revealed that the advance seasonally adjusted insured unemployment rate was 1.3% (from 1.2%) and the 4-week moving average stood at 218.50K, an increase of 5.750K from the previous week's revised average.

-In addition, Continuing Claims decreased by 23K to 1.894M in the week ended January 27.
+In addition, Continuing Claims rose by 30K to 1.895M in the week ended February 3.

 Market reaction